nfmoore/azureml-mlops-example-scenarios/README.md

 Users of Azure Machine Learning might choose to integrate with other services available within Azure to better align with existing workflows, enable new inference scenarios, or gain greater flexibility.

 All example scenarios will focus on classical machine learning problems.
-The `IBM HR Analytics Employee Attrition & Performance` [dataset](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) is available on Kaggle will be used to illustrate each example scenario.
+An adapted version of the `IBM HR Analytics Employee Attrition & Performance` [dataset](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) (available on Kaggle) will be used to illustrate each example scenario.

+### Setup

+Detailed instructions for deploying this proof-of-concept are outlined in the [Step-by-Step Setup](.github/docs/step-by-step.md) section of this repository.
+This proof-of-concept will illustrate how to:

+- Manage and version machine learning models, environments, and datasets within Azure Machine Learning.
+- Promote a machine learning model to downstream environments.
+- Deploy models to managed endpoints for batch and online inference scenarios.
+- Deploy a data factory pipeline to orchestrate workflows consuming a batch-managed endpoint.
+- Develop build and deployment workflows for the different inference scenarios.
+- Collect and process inference data to detect data drift.
+- Monitor workloads for usage, performance and data drift.

 ### Standalone deployments within Azure Machine Learning